keller00/personal-blog/content/posts/productivity_maxxing.md

 ## Other things that work for me

 * [Deep work](https://www.amazon.com/gp/product/1455586692): This book explains the flow state that I noticed while attending university and explains how to reach it.
 * LOFI music: I actually saw a [Youtube video](https://www.youtube.com/watch?v=em34-rKofOg&pp=ygUUaG93IGxvZmkgbXVzaWMgd29ya3M%3D) recently that explains how they work.
 I'm a big fan!
-You might catch me at work listening to some EDM.
+You might also catch me at work listening to some EDM.
 Here’s [the one I was listening to today](https://www.youtube.com/watch?v=8CT6HxYA0cg).

 ## Calendar blocking